• Skip to main content

 The weight and your movement are guided by a leg press machine, so it’s a hard exercise to do wrong.

-The back support may also be very welcome, adding an extra layer of safety.
+In addition, the back support may also be very welcome, adding an extra layer of safety.

 That said, bending your legs too far or rounding your lower back can still cause injuries.